prayag-dave-01/sql_p4_library_management/README.md

 ON e2.emp_id = b.manager_id;
 ```

-Task 11. **Create a Table of Books with Rental Price Above a Certain Threshold (7.00).
+**Task 11: Create a Table of Books with Rental Price Above a Certain Threshold (7.00).
 Rank the records based on high to low rental price.
 Write 3 queries (If ties, skip next rank.
 If ties, don't skip next rank, Uniuqe number throughout the table**:

 ```sql